What’s the first thing that comes to mind when I say the word “pineapple”?

 You might be thinking “pina colada”… or even “hula dancers.”

 But for me, when I see a pineapple, the first thing that comes to mind is powerful joint pain relief.

 As sweet and refreshing as the fruit is, pineapples are one of the world’s best sources of an all-natural joint relief “medicine” called bromelain.

-In fact, Western medicine learned of pineapple’s healing power soon after Christopher Columbus landed in the New World — and found pineapples — on the island of Guadalupe in 1493.
+Western medicine learned of the healing power of pineapples soon after Christopher Columbus landed in the New World — and found pineapple plants — on the island of Guadalupe in 1493.

 But it wasn’t until the late 1800s that a Venezuelan chemist isolated bromelain as an enzyme.